NMDP Donor for All initiative

 NMDP is sponsoring a series of Phase II clinical trials conducted by CIBMTR® (Center for International Blood and Marrow Transplant Research®) studying the use of post-transplant cyclophosphamide (PTCy) graft-versus-host disease (GVHD) prophylaxis in MMUD HCT (patients matched at 4/8 to 7/8 alleles).
 CIBMTR is a research collaboration between the Medical College of Wisconsin® and NMDP.

-The three clinical trials were designed to be as inclusive as possible.
-Approximately 50% of those enrolled in the 15-MMUD and ACCESS clinical trials have ethnically diverse ancestries.
+The clinical trials are designed to be as inclusive as possible.
+For those clinical trials that have completed enrollment, more than 50% of patients enrolled have diverse ancestries.
 Historical enrollment in HCT clinical trials has been less than 20% ethnically diverse ancestry.
-The OPTIMIZE clinical trial enrolled its first patient in January 2024.

 Donor for All initiative observational studies